Modular multiscale approach to modelling high-harmonic generation in gases: Conclusions and perspectives

-A central goal of the project is to guarantee both scientific reliability and user accessibility of the open-source package. \begin{itemize} \item \emph{User side:} The code is accompanied by Jupyter-notebook tutorials, a Docker container for local execution, and installation notes for HPC clusters.
-The latter have been tested on several architectures with both Slurm and PBS schedulers.
-All documentation is bundled with the first public release in the Git repository \cite{Vabek_Multiscale_modular_approach_2025}. \item \emph{Developer side:} A defined software architecture—clear module interfaces and reproducible computational pipelines—provides a substrate on which computational physicists in HHG and related fields can contribute additional modules. \end{itemize} In summary, this project establishes a collaborative framework that aims to connect theorists, numerical physicists, and experimentalists.
-The code suite is intended as a practical and extensible platform for both fundamental studies and applied designs of XUV beamlines~(e.g.\ \cite{Hort2019}), allowing users to model, optimise and interpret HHG experiments within a unified computational environment.
+A central goal of the project is to guarantee both scientific reliability and user accessibility of the open-source package: \begin{itemize} \item \emph{User perspective:} The suite is distributed with Jupyter-notebook tutorials, a Docker container for local deployment, and installation guides for HPC clusters.
+The package has been successfully tested on multiple architectures with both Slurm and PBS schedulers.
+All documentation is included with the first public release available in the project’s Git repository~\cite{Vabek_Multiscale_modular_approach_2025, Vabek2026_zenodo}. \item \emph{Developer perspective:} A well-defined software architecture--with explicit module interfaces and reproducible computational pipelines--provides a solid foundation for further community-driven contributions in computational HHG and related fields. \end{itemize} In summary, this project establishes a collaborative framework that aims to connect theorists, numerical physicists, and experimentalists.
+The code suite is intended as a practical and extensible platform for both fundamental studies and applied designs of XUV beamlines~(e.g.~\cite{Hort2019}), allowing users to model, optimise and interpret HHG experiments within a unified computational environment.

 \FloatBarrier